purple482015/luaTst/README.md

 Please **do not** send pull requests.
 To report issues, post a message to the [Lua mailing list](https://www.lua.org/lua-l.html).

-Download official Lua releases from [Lua.org](https://www.lua.org/download.html).
+Download official Lua releases from [Lua.org](https://www.lua.org/download.html). not from me from lua please do not do anything to me